 - Patients who are claustrophobic can be given a medicine to relax.
 However, in this case, you will need to arrange for a ride home after the exam as you will not be able to drive.

 - For patients who are still unable to tolerate the MRI, "open" MRI scans which are less claustrophobic may be performed.
 They are not available as readily, however, and the pictures may not be as useful for your doctor.
 This should be discussed with your doctor on an individual basis.

-- MRI scans use a very strong magnet, and because of this, no metal is permitted in the MRI scanner.
+- MRI scans use a very strong magnet, and because of this, no metal is permitted in or near the MRI scanner.
 Prior to the exam, you will be asked if you have any metal on or inside you.
-This can range from cell phones and jewelry to a pacemaker or metal rods.
+This can range from cell phones and jewelry to a pacemaker or metal rods in the body.
 If you have specific questions about metal, you should discuss this with your doctor prior to the exam.

 - It is very important to not move during an MRI.
 This can cause the results to be blurry and limit the usefulness of the exam.

 - A radiation technologist will be in an adjoining room with a window and microphone to hear and talk to you during the exam.